Ns-AnoNymouS/TG-RENAMER-BOT/README.md

-rename - (long press) and send the name of the new file.extension for uploading as file rename_video - (long press) and send the name of the new file.extension for upload as video donate - please donate me ban - (admins only) to ban users unban - (admins only) to unban users help - to know how to use me
+rename - (long press) and send the name of the new file.extension for uploading as file rename_video - (long press) and send the name of the new file.extension for upload as video donate - please donate me help - to know how to use me
 ```